Apple iPod nano (7th Gen/2.5" Multitouch) 16 GB Specs

 It is compatible with a "PC with USB 2.0 port, Windows 7, Vista, or XP Home or Professional (SP3) or later, and iTunes 10.7 or later."

-The iPod nano (7th Gen) does not have a video camera.
+The iPod nano (7th Gen) models do not have a video camera.

 For global original prices for all iPod, iPhone, and iPad models in one particular country on a single page, please refer to Everyi.com's Global Original Prices section.